TIBCOSoftware/bw6-plugin-maven/README.md

-#Plugin Code for Apache Maven and TIBCO BusinessWorks™
+#Plugin Code for Apache Maven and TIBCO ActiveMatrix BusinessWorks™

 ##Prerequisites